-The course examines the social implications of selected emerging and cutting edge technology with an emphasis on recent developments and events.
-The course investigates the consequences of those technologies for society using both a short term and long term perspectives.
+Examines the social implications of selected emerging and cutting-edge technologies, with an emphasis on recent developments and events.
+The course investigates the consequences of those technologies on society using both short-term and long-term perspectives.
 The issues examined include moral, ethical, socioeconomic, and educational considerations.
 Same as SOC 362.
-(3-0-3) (S) (C)